Naereen/web-sphinx/apk.en.rst

 .. warning:: Might be out-of-date!

-   This list was written in *June and July 2014*, so now it might be a little bit out-of-date.
+   This list was written in *June and July 2014*, so now it might be a little bit out-of-date...

 Apps everyone should have